intuiface/intuiface-cdk/docs/core/classes/CacheService.md

                              {
                                  strategy: CacheStrategy.CacheFirst,
                                  cacheName: 'myIA-data',
-                                 cacheScope: CacheScope.Experience, // This image will not be shared accross multiple XP
+                                 cacheScope: CacheScope.Experience, // This image will not be shared across multiple XP
                                  cacheErrorResponse: false, // We don't want to have an error in cache.
                              }
                              (progress)=> {